Malacocincla

 Malacocincla is a genus of passerine birds in the family Pellorneidae.
 The type species for this genus is M. abbotti, and a 2012 study shows that members of the genus Malacocincla as defined earlier fall into multiple clades and are therefore polyphyletic.
 M. abbotti and M. sepiaria remain within a common clade and could be retained in the genus if generic reassignments occur.
 This clade is a sister of the genus Napothera.
 M. cinereiceps and M. malaccensis fall into a different clade and are a sister to the genus Trichastoma and nested within several species of Pellorneum.
 The position of M. perspicillata has not been resolved.

 Species

-The genus contains the following species:
+The genus contains the following three species: